ebarylko/cmpt-276/assignment-2/commands.md

   4) Filter by date created
   s

- [user then sees all the products made in the last day]
+ [user then sees all the issues made in the last day]
   ```
 ## Alternate: user inputs an invalid date